Https404PaigeNotFound/robotics-system-design/Network-Connection.md

 Integrating the Intel NUC allows for **seamless communication** between both devices using **static IPs** and **ROS 2 node distribution**.
 This setup provides:
 - **Improved Processing Power:** Offload complex tasks (e.g., SLAM, depth sensing, and robotic arm control) to the NUC.
 - **Stable Networking:** Configure a direct, reliable network between the NUC and Raspberry Pi using static IPs.
-- **Optimized ROS 2 Performance:** Launch and manage ROS 2 nodes across both devices for coordinated execution.
+- **Optimised ROS 2 Performance:** Launch and manage ROS 2 nodes across both devices for coordinated execution.
 - **Automatic Node Discovery:** ROS 2 uses **Data Distribution Service (DDS)** to enable seamless discovery of nodes across the network without additional configuration.

 ## 3. Best Practices for Workspace Layout
-When organizing custom ROS 2 nodes, it's best to structure them by function.
+When organising custom ROS 2 nodes, it's best to structure them by function.
 A typical ROS 2 workspace (`ros2_ws`) should look like this:
 ```
 ros2_ws/
  ├── src/